cross-solution/YawikDocs/source/modules/solr/index.rst

 Description
 ^^^^^^^^^^^

 YAWIK entities are searchable using the fulltext feature offered by mongodb.
-These features are greate and normaly sufficiant, to offer e.g. jobs on a career page.
+These features are great and normally sufficient, to offer e.g. jobs on a career page.
 If you want to use YAWIK as a jobboard, the requirements increase.
 A jobboard normally offers millions of jobs to millions of visitors.
-At first you need a scaling seach engine.
+At first you need a scaling search engine.
 Currently Solr is supported.

 Using the solr module, you'll get full featured search engine offering the following features: